Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Deep Reinforcement Learning

-Building on the framework of MARL, MGs \cite{littman1994markov,littman2001value,shapley1953stochastic} (also known as \emph{stochastic games}), can be considered as an extension of MDPs to contain multiple decision-making entities in a common environment.
-MGs formally allow for multiple agents to coexist, all of them taking actions simultaneously and encapsulate various interactions between them, be it cooperative, competitive or even a mix of both.
-Formally, an MG is defined as a tuple ($\mathcal{S}$, $\mathcal{A}^i$, $\mathcal{T}$, $\mathcal{R}^i$, $\gamma$) where: \begin{itemize} \item $\mathcal{S}$ denotes the state space of the environment \item $\mathcal{A}^i$ is the action space for agent $i$ and $\mathcal{\mathbf{A}}=\mathcal{A}^1\times\mathcal{A}^2\times \ldots \times\mathcal{A}^n$ represents the joint action space \item $\mathcal{T}(s, \mathrm{\mathbf{a}}, s')$ = $\mathcal{P}_r(s'|s,\mathrm{\mathbf{a}})$ is the transition function that maps state and joint action ($s$,$\mathrm{\mathbf{a}}$) pairs to a probability distribution for each possible next state $s'$ \item $\mathrm{R}^i(s,\mathrm{a}^i)$ is the reward function for agent $i$ \item $\gamma \in [0,1]$ is the discount factor \end{itemize} Despite the importance of MGs in the field, this framework does not account for partial observability in the environment from the perspective of each agent.
-This gap is bridged by an extension of MGs, called Partially Observable Markov Games but more commonly known as Dec-POMDPs.
-In the context of Dec-POMDPs, each agent operates in a subjective way, based on its individual view of the world.
-Considering that its point of view is likely to be incomplete, due to other agents being part of the environment, the importance of frameworks that account for partial observation, such as Dec-POMDPs, is apparent.
+{\em Markov games (MGs)} \cite{marl-book,littman1994markov,littman2001value,shapley1953stochastic} (also known as \emph{stochastic games}), have been key for the formal definition of the MARL framework.
+They can be considered as an extension of MDPs to contain multiple decision-making entities in a common environment.
+Specifically, MGs allow for multiple co-existing agents that take actions simultaneously, and encapsulate various interactions among them---cooperative, competitive or even a mix of both.
+Formally, an MG is a ($\mathcal{I}$, $\mathcal{S}$, $\{\mathcal{A}^i\}$, $\mathcal{T}$, $\{\mathcal{R}^i\}$, $\gamma$, $\mu$) tuple~\cite{marl-book}, where: \begin{itemize} \item $\mathcal{I}$ denotes the set of agents that coexist in the environment \item $\mathcal{S}$ denotes the state space of the environment \item $\mathcal{A}^i$ is the action space for agent $i$ and $\mathcal{A}=\mathcal{A}^1\times\mathcal{A}^2\times \ldots \times\mathcal{A}^n$ represents the joint action space.
+A set of selected actions can then be denoted as $\mathrm{a}$ \item $\mathcal{T}(s, \mathrm{a}, s')$ = $\Pr(s'|s,\mathrm{a})$ is the transition function that maps state and joint action ($s$,$\mathrm{a}$) pairs to a probability distribution for each possible next state $s'$ \item $\mathrm{R}^i(s,\mathrm{a},s')$ is the reward function for agent $i$, based on the current state $s$, the action $\mathrm{a}$, and the next state $s'$ \item $\gamma \in [0,1]$ is the discount factor \item $\mu: S \xrightarrow{}[0,1]$ is the initial state distribution \end{itemize} Despite the importance of MGs in the field, this framework does not account for partial observability in the environment from the perspective of each agent.
+This gap is bridged by an extension of MGs, the {\em Partially Observable Markov Games (POMGs)}~\cite{marl-book}.
+In the context of POMGs, each agent operates in a subjective way, based on its individual view of the world.
+Considering that its point of view is likely to be incomplete due to other agents being part of the environment, the importance of frameworks that account for partial observation is apparent.